Intervention/docs/image/v3/basics/instantiation.md

 ### Reading image sources

-> public ImageManager::make(mixed $source): ImageInterface
+> public ImageManager::read(mixed $source): ImageInterface

 With Intervention Image you are able to read images from severeal different sources.
 The starting point is an instance of the `Intervention\Image\ImageManager` class.
-This class provides a universal method  `make()` to read different types of image sources.
+This class provides a universal method  `read()` to read different types of image sources.

 #### Parameters